cymetrics/blog/en/posts/zet/purple-man-my-superman.md

     command += ' & ' + 'del ' + batchFile
 ```

 In addition, the CrackMapExec tool supports multiple protocols, Credentials, Kerberos can be combined with BloodHound to form modular functionality and used for listing, password cracking, command execution.
-The underlying Impacket-based attack on Linux is very easy to use, and the authors have set up [Porchetta Industries - *The* central platform to support the developers of Open Source Infosec tools](https://github.com/Porchetta-Industries) to support the developers of Open Source Infosec tools, a great concept.
+The Impacket-based attack on Linux, at its core, is remarkably user-friendly.
+Furthermore, the authors have established [Porchetta Industries](https://github.com/Porchetta-Industries), a central platform aimed at supporting developers of Open Source Infosec tools—a commendable and valuable initiative.

 **Defense & Hunting:**